City of Wilmington- A Guide to Natural Gas and Electric Aggregation Programs

-You will continue to receive your bill from your utility providers (DP&L for electric; Vectren for natural gas).
+You will continue to receive your bill from your utility providers (AES for electric; Vectren for natural gas).

-For DP&L customers, you will see a line on your bill indicating your electric is being provided by AEP energy.
+For DP&L customers, you will see a line on your bill indicating your electric is being provided by Energy Harbor.

 For Vectren customers, you will see a line on your bill indicating your natural gas is being provided by Volunteer Energy Services.

 What if I Live outside the City Limits?

-County resident also have access to electric aggregation through AEP Energy.
+County resident’s also have access to electric aggregation.
 If you have specific questions about the County Program, please contact the Clinton County Commissioners Office at (937) 382-2103.

 There is no natural gas aggregation program for county residents at this time.